F5Networks/k8s-bigip-ctlr/docs/config_examples/Install/k8s/README.md

 These are the mandatory requirements for deploying CIS:

-* OpenShift/Kubernetes Cluster must be up and running.
+* Kubernetes Cluster must be up and running.

 * AS3: 3.18+ must be installed on your BIG-IP system.